-Early help and children’s social care structure
+Croydon early help and children’s social care our services and teams

 With the UK visas and immigration service (UKVI) located in the borough at Lunar House, we are a gateway for unaccompanied asylum seeking children (UASC).
 By law, if a child presents in our borough as in need of a service we have to provide that service, regardless of where they are from.